astropy/astropy-APEs/APE24.rst

 .. request if it makes sense to implement it in discrete phases).
 If no code is yet
 .. implemented, just put "N/A"

+Issues:

 * `Affiliated Package: Consolidate with pyOpenSci? <https://github.com/astropy/astropy-project/issues/334>`_
+* `Metrics for community partnership landing pages to track health <https://github.com/pyOpenSci/software-peer-review/issues/226>`_
+  (as noted above in **"Re-review" of packages**, this issue is not required to be resolved for this APE to be accepted)

+Pull requests:

 * `Feat: add text associated with astropy partnership <https://github.com/pyOpenSci/software-peer-review/pull/225>`_
 * `FEAT: Start at community mockup / astropy <https://github.com/pyOpenSci/pyopensci.github.io/pull/207>`_
-* `Metrics for community partnership landing pages to track health <https://github.com/pyOpenSci/software-peer-review/issues/226>`_
+* *TODO: A future PR by William Jamieson to update our Affiliated guidelines and process, after consolidating what we have with that of pyOpenSci.*

 Implementation
 ==============